nokia/danm/README.md

 * a Kubernetes controller capable of centrally managing both VxLAN and VLAN interfaces of all Kubernetes hosts
 * another Kubernetes controller extending Kubernetes' Service-based service discovery concept to work over all network interfaces of a Pod
 * a standard Kubernetes Validating and Mutating Webhook responsible for making you adhere to the schemas, and also automating network resource management for tenant users in a production-grade environment
+### Install an Akraino REC and get DANM for free!
+Just kidding as DANM is always free, but if you want to install a production grade, open-source Kubernetes-based bare metal CaaS infrastructure by default equipped with DANM **and** with a single click of a button nonetheless; just head over to Linux Foundation Akraino Radio Edge Cloud (REC) wiki for the [Akraino REC Architecture](https://wiki.akraino.org/display/AK/REC+Architecture+Document) and the [Akraino REC Installation Guide](https://wiki.akraino.org/display/AK/REC+Installation+Guide)
+Not just for TelCo!

 The above functionalities are implemented by the following components:
 - **danm** is the CNI plugin which can be directly integrated with kubelet.
 Internally it consists of the CNI metaplugin, the CNI plugin responsible for managing IPVLAN interfaces, and the in-built IPAM plugin.